JakubKosakowski/TODO_App/README.md

 # TODO_App

 Simple TODO List in Python.
+Make some tasks, to start being more motivated.

 Used framework:
 - PyQt5